surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 Also, note that when using the Envelope shape, the envelope will always trigger on key trigger, no matter what the trigger mode is set to.

+The LFO envelope generator can be completely disabled by right-clicking on one of its controls and unchecking the **Enabled** option.

 ![](./images/Pictures/lfo_eg.png)